-The 10 year Plan identifies 48 actions we will undertake as an organisation over the next five years and beyond to adapt to a changing climate and urgently mitigate against further impacts.
-To ensure that the Action Plan remains agile and adaptive, its implementation will be monitored and reported to Council and the community, with a formal review after five years.
+The 10-year Plan identifies 50 actions we will undertake as an organisation to adapt to a changing climate and urgently mitigate against further impacts.
+To ensure that the Action Plan remains agile and adaptive, its implementation will be monitored and reported to Council and the community, with formal reviews within twelve months of the adoption of a new Council Plan.